 This was more than I had hoped, and the journey began in earnest.
 We needed to take an idea and turn it into a club – so this is where the hard work really began!

 We started meeting as a group over Zoom during the winter and by March, we had formally constituted as a club and the Birmingham Unicorns Cricket Club was born.

 ‘The more people who want to get involved, the better’

 We are starting out small this year with eight fixtures and I’m grateful to the support of Weoley Hill Cricket Club who have offered us the use of their second ground to play our matches.

-Our first match, on Sunday, May 23, will be an all LGBTQ+ affair as we host Graces (starts 1pm).
-We believe this is the first all-LGBTQ+ cricket match in the world, which is really exciting for the community and the sport.
+Our first match on Sunday, June 13 (starts 1pm) is set to be an all LGBTQ+ affair as we host Graces.
+We believe this will be the first all-LGBTQ+ cricket match in the world, which is really exciting for the community and the sport.

 We have had invaluable ongoing support from the Warwickshire Cricket Board, the ECB, and our main sponsor, the Cricket Supporters’ Association, which has been brilliant.